 By using curriculum and real-world contexts, you can teach aspects of computing using contexts from other curriculum subjects.
 This shows childrenhow computing links to the world around them, supporting learning by making it more relevant and ensuring that all aspects of computing are taught effectively.

-Using authentic contexts in computing is a route to enable pupils to engage with often quite abstract and challenging ideas.
-Providing familiar or real-world contexts can help show children how computing is integral to the world around them and support learning as it feels
+Using engaging contexts to teach computing is a route to enable pupils to engage with often quite abstract and challenging ideas.
+Providing familiar or cross-curricular contexts can also show children how computing links to other subjects and the world around them making it more relevant to them.

-Sessions will be structured to support teachers to plan ideas that meet the needs of the pupils in their school, whilst developing their awareness of computing
+Sessions will be structured to support teachers to plan engaging activities that meet the needs of the pupils in their school, whilst developing computing skills and knowledge.

 Who is it for?

 Primary teachers and Primary computing leads

 - contexts from across wider curriculum